 - 1. On the Device Physical View tab, select one or more ports. - 2.
-In the navigation pane, expand the Edit > Port folders. - 3.
+In the navigation pane, expand Edit > Port. - 3.
 Select General. - 4.
 Select the Energy Saver tab. - 5.
 Enable either Energy Saver or EEE: - To enable Energy Saver, select EnergySaverEnabled. - To enable EEE, select EnergySaverEEEEnable. - 6.
 Select Apply.